Watson-Personal-Assistant/developer/_content/knowledge/create-action-function.md

   var KnowledgeRelation = require('./sdk/relation');

   ```
   The action part of the rule finds the front door that is open and sends an alert to the owner of the house that the door belongs to.
-An alert is sent to the home owner through a [chat bot UI](http://wpa-chat-bot.mybluemix.net).
+An alert is sent to the home owner through a [chat UI](http://wpa-chat-bot.mybluemix.net).
-2. Add a main function to `action.js` to find the name of the door that has opened and to send an alert to the chat bot to notify the owner of the potential security breach.
+2. Add a main function to `action.js` to find the name of the door that has opened and to send an alert to the chat UI to notify the owner of the potential security breach.
   ```Javascript
   // Main function
   function main(event) {